 It weighs less than 600 grams.
 Here is my plan for an excellent one person shelter which will keep you safe from just about everything and can be warmed by a cheery fire out the front.
-(Click on the pictures to see larger).
 You can cut it in one piece (as shown) from a single sheet of 3 metre wide Tyvek ‘Homewrap’ 3.6 metres long costing about $20.
 Leave about 2cm more for a hem, which you can tape with Tyvek tape.
 You can add reinforcing patches to the corners, etc in the same way – or you can learn to sew!
 If you can’t sew hems & webbing tie outs as shown, you can erect it with tarp clips (eg http://www.shelter-systems.com/gripclips/) You could use these stick on loops (http://www.zpacks.com/large_image.shtml?accessories/tape/stick_on_loop_clear_l.jpg) as bottom tie outs or to erect a bathtub floor, attach your raincoat to close the top half of the opening in bad rain, etc One might be good about 30 cm from the ground to hold out the centre of the windward side in strong winds so the material doesn’t press up against you, and at the windward corners.
-These velcro strips might be handy too http://www.zpacks.com/large_image.shtml?materials/velcro_l.jpg & etc.
+These Velcro strips might be handy too http://www.zpacks.com/large_image.shtml?materials/velcro_l.jpg & etc.

 There is clearly plenty of room for one person, lots of gear and a dog or two!
 I guess two people would fit if you are very good friends, and if you extend the floor forward by about 30cm (join needed – you can use tape).
 Such a shelter is much better than a tent or bivy bag especially on wet days.
 You have somewhere warm and comfortable to retreat to, but with a view.
-You can cook under cover as Tyvek has a melting point of 800C.
+You can cook under cover as Tyvek has a high melting point.
 It will also withstand 160 Km per hour winds and keeps in the warmth wonderfully.

 Update 12/11/2015: I have used this shelter many times and found it excellent.
 I have added a bit more width to the floor (about a foot in the centre) so that when I am sitting on my Cyclone Chair (http://www.theultralighthiker.com/cyclone-chair/) my head is not touching the roof.
 This would also now make for enough room so two can lie down.
 If you wanted a little more room for two I would add two more triangles starting at the centre of the plan below and tapering to be about 2’6″- 3′ at the outside edge.
 When erected these will give an extra 18″-2′ inside the completely closed shelter.
 I am also thinking about a ‘hood’ at the top so that when it is completely closed no rain can enter, but air can exit.
 As with many of my plans, I will promise to post them later… The shelter will still only weigh about 800 grams!
 PS: If you can’t access Tyvek ‘Homewrap’ you can make this out of an @ 10′ x 12′ blue poly tarp.
+See: http://www.theultralighthiker.com/poly-tent-by-the-ultralight-hiker-on-the-cheap/.
 If you can’t sew your own webbing tie-outs, you can use tarp clips (as above) or this: http://www.theultralighthiker.com/worlds-lightest-tarp-clip/ PS: Tape won’t stick to the blue poly.

 You will never have a cold back as it will reflect the heat from the fire right back at you, and keep you warm all around.
 I have been sitting in mine in shirtsleeves on sleety nights when the mercury dropped below 0C.
 I have also been out in it in torrential rain and hideous winds.
 Most places (except the tops of hills – never a good place to camp) the wind blows pretty consistently from one direction – check the forecast before you go.
 If it does turn around you can close in the storm flaps.
 If it turns 180 degrees, you may have to re-erect it, but closing just one of the storm flaps may allow the wind to just scoot by instead of funnelling the smoke into the tent.
 You just tie it to a tree, any stick over about 1.5 metres, two hiking poles joined together & etc. You (at least) need 8 stakes (including two for the storm flaps).
 Take 9 – one can always go missing.
 You can certainly scale this up to suit two people, but you will have to sew the wider floor on if you make it wider eg the top piece might be 2.4 metres high and 4 metres wide and the floor perhaps 1.5 metres wide.
 In that case you would need 5.5 metres of 3 metre wide Tyvek.
 I WILL expand on this later after I have done some more experimenting.
 See also: http://www.theultralighthiker.com/tyvek-twin-fire-shelter/ Hang in there…Della Jones’s winter garden looking lush in the background of the photos…